 While the new-age people find it a polluting agent, it is believed that the use of mud chulha in the open courtyard for cooking along with cow dung cake helps purify the house and air.
 It also keeps the house free from mosquitoes and insects.

-During the 4-day holy festival of Chhat Puja, the first day begins with cooking rice and bottle gourd on clay chulha.
+During the 4-day holy festival of Chhat Puja, in the Indian state of Bihar, the first day begins with cooking rice and bottle gourd on clay chulha.
 It is believed that when food is cooked on a chulha, a Sattva-predominant environment is created in the area.
 It takes away the negative energies of the house and welcomes the deities with all positivity.
 Therefore, any individual who enters there gets the benefit of that environment.